NEW LOOK, SAME GREAT SERVICE

 Typically, most control experts state that there should be at least 18-20 inches of a vegetation-free zone around the base of your building.
 Most spiders, remember, are quite small in size.
 That 18-20 inches may not seem like much to you but is a vast no man’s land for spiders.
 And while you might not think spiders are that smart, they know enough to stay hidden – they realize that they are quite small and could easily be destroyed by much larger animals.

 In this situation, you still need a pest identifier to ensure that you can adequately identify the spiders near your facility.
 This step is important because one or more of these pests may have already made their way into your business before you eliminated the vegetation.
-Knowing what to expect will make it easier for you to find these pests latter and, also, to make sure that you use the proper extermination methods.
+Knowing what to expect will make it easier for you to find these pests later and, also, to make sure that you use the proper extermination methods.

 Eliminating Spiders Starts With Identification